bbah93/Lab_SlackBot/ReadMe.md

 # Twin Cities Cohort - Slack Bot Challenge 🤖
 <br>
 A [Slack bot](https://api.slack.com/bot-users) is a non-human "user" that interacts with the Slack messaging app.
 Bots might post messages to users or to channels, send reminders, look up information in response to a question or perform a calculation.
-In this project, we'll work in teams to build bots that can preform simple interactions with the AccessCode3-3 Slack.
+In this project, we'll work in teams to build bots that can preform simple interactions with the Dream Corp Tech Slack.

 ![slack bot example](https://api.slack.com/img/api/guide_bot_user.png)